 Website: Christchurch Botanic Gardens

 Orana Wildlife Park is the only open-range zoo in New Zealand.
 It is located on the outskirts of the city and was opened to the public in 1976 by its owners and operators, the registered charity organization Orana Wildlife Trust.
-The park was created to provide the locals and visitors of New Zealand with a high quality location for recreation, to conserve the exotic and endangered wildlife, educate people about conservation and environmental concerns and support the research of endangered animals.
+The park was created to provide the locals and visitors of New Zealand with a high-quality location for recreation, to conserve exotic and endangered wildlife, and to educate people about conservation and environmental concerns.
+Plus, guests who visit the park contribute directly to their conservation efforts.

 Orana Wildlife Park